 Deloitte's report (IT begins on p.
-91) produced four IT-related recommendations, which were approved by the Regents in November.
+91) produced four IT-related recommendations.

 - IT-01: Centralize commodity and infrastructure services on campus